Adejoke-dot/SQL-PROJECT/README.md

    FROM [dbo].[KMS Sql Case Study (1)]
 GROUP BY Customer_Segment,Product_Sub_Category,Customer_Name
 ORDER BY [TOTAL SALES] DESC

-ANSWER: Emily phan and the product they buy is office machines.
+ANSWER: Emily phan is the most valuable customer and the product he purchase are office machines.

 7. Which small business customer had the highest sales?
 ``` sql